Iceland's Blue Lagoon: The Ultimate Guide

 Blue Lagoon Spa Amenities

-You need to try the silica mud mask at the Blue Lagoon in IcelandThe Blue Lagoon has several spa amenities available to all guests.
-These include the silica mud mask, sauna and steam rooms, a human-made waterfall, a relaxation cave, an in-water bar, the option to book an in-water massage, and an indoor relaxation area with a view over the lagoon itself.
+Woman applying silica face mask while bathing in the Blue Lagoon geothermal spa in Iceland, surrounded by warm steam and volcanic scenery.The Blue Lagoon offers several spa amenities to all guests.
+These include a silica mud mask, sauna and steam rooms, a human-made waterfall, a relaxation cave, an in-water bar, the option to book an in-water massage, and an indoor relaxation area with a view.

 You can get the silica mud mask from the mud bars inside the lagoon.
 Cover your face with the white silica mask (be careful not to put it in your eyes), let it rest for a few minutes, and then wash it off.
 You'll have incredibly smooth and beautiful skin afterward.

 There's also a traditional Finnish wooden sauna and a steam bath with a window out to the lagoon.
-Next to the sauna is a man-made waterfall.
-The strength of the hot water crashing down on your shoulders will relieve any tension you might have in your muscles.
+Next to the sauna is a human-made waterfall.
+The strength of the hot water crashing down on your shoulders will relieve tension you might have in your muscles.

 Enter the cave to listen to an audio guide about the Blue Lagoon in several languages.
 It's also the perfect spot for photos.